cdapio/cdap/cdap-docs/developer/source/examples/web-analytics.rst

 Data Analysis using a Flow
 ..........................
-The Web Analytics Application uses a **Flow**, the real-time data processor in CDAP, to produce real-time analytics from the web server logs.
+The Web Analytics Application uses a **Flow**, the realtime data processor in CDAP, to produce realtime analytics from the web server logs.
 A **Flow** contains one or more **Flowlets** that are wired together into a directed acyclic graph or DAG.

 To keep the example simple, we only compute the total visit count for each IP visiting the site.